Department – School of Psychology and Counseling

 Experience and Qualification Requirements

-Doctoral degree in psychology or related field preferred, with expertise in forensic psychology a plus.
-Previous teaching experience at the undergraduate university level is essential.
-The person serving in this position should have a broad knowledge of psychology, preferably in applied areas such as forensic or counseling psychology, and be able to teach such courses as general psychology, social psychology, theories of personality, forensic psychology, abnormal psychology, introduction to counseling skills, cognition, learning, and/or research methods.
+Doctoral degree in Psychology or related field or ABD in Psychology or related field required, with expertise in forensic psychology a plus.
+The person serving in this position should have a broad knowledge of psychology, preferably in applied areas such as forensic or counseling psychology and be able to teach such courses as general psychology, social psychology, theories of personality, forensic psychology, abnormal psychology, introduction to counseling skills, cognition, learning, and/or research methods.

-Candidate must be actively engaged in a Christian congregation and able to identify with and support the Theological Context for Bushnell University Community Life statement.
+Candidate must be actively engaged in a Christian congregation and able to identify with and support the Bushnell Theological Context for Community statement.

 Ability to utilize Windows based software including, Word, Excel, PowerPoint and Outlook.
 Experience utilizing email for the purposes of organizational communications and Moodle course management system a plus.